MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-business-central-manage-selfservice-signups.md

 ## Verify whether signups are enabled or disabled

-To check whether self-service signups are enabled or disabled in Microsoft Entra ID, follow the same steps to sign in and connect to your Microsoft Entra service.
+To check whether self-service signups are enabled in Microsoft Entra ID, follow the same steps to sign in and connect to the Microsoft Entra service.
 Then run the following command:

 ```PowerShell
 Get-MsolCompanyInformation | fl AllowAdHocSubscriptions